 Schedule of the JEE Main 2018

-While the JEE Main 2018 exam pattern is essential for candidates to know and plan their preparation, the schedule of the JEE Main 2018 exam is equally important.
+While the exam pattern of JEE Main 2018 is essential for candidates to know and plan their preparation, the schedule of the JEE Main 2018 exam is equally important.
 Candidates can strategize their preparation and act according to the exam schedule.
 This will help them to aclimatize themselves to the timings.
 The exam schedule for JEE Main 2018 is given below

 April 8, 2018